 Why Noritsu?
 5 Benefits You Should Know

 Noritsu scanners are newer machines than Frontiers—so, they’re faster at doing their job!
-Turnaround times for film scanned on the Noritsu are typically completed 2-3 times faster than those scanned on the Frontier.
+Scanning 35mm film or film slides?
+Turnaround times for film to digital scans on the Noritsu are usually completed 2-3 times faster than those scanned on the Frontier.

 Noritsu scans cost less than Frontier by at least a few dollars a roll across all film sizes.
 Why?
 Noritsu hardware and software systems are more advanced than their Frontier counterparts, so Richard’s scanning technicians can scan more rolls per hour with greater consistency!

 "I find myself in flat light often, but I like a punchy, high-key look.
 I think the Noritsu scans are better at achieving the style I like in those conditions most of the time.